Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Easy Oven Baked Fish
+Oven Baked Fish Recipe

-I love the classic fish and chips combo, but sometimes I want a healthier version without frying.
-With this baked fish recipe, you still get the crispy texture and fresh flavor with less calories and fat.
+I love the classic fish and chips combo, but sometimes I want a version without the hassle of frying.
+This baked fish recipe still has crispy texture and fresh flavor but doesn’t require a deep fryer!

 Along with oven baked tilapia it’s one of my favorite healthy dinner ideas.

-This baked fish is easy to make on a sheet pan and is the perfect 30 minute meal.
-The end result is tender and flaky flavorful white fish with a crisp and golden exterior.
+It’s easy to make on a sheet pan and results in tender and flaky flavorful white fish with a crisp and golden exterior.
 It rivals any restaurant when served with homemade fries and garlic aioli.

 Baked fish ingredients.